jeffswartz/opentok-reconnection-old/Android-sample/README.md

    Open the `MainActivity.java` file (in the *com.opentok.reconnection.sample* package) and set the `SESSION_ID`, `TOKEN`, and `APIKEY` strings to your own session ID, token, and API key respectively.

-   Your API key must be enrolled in the Automatic Reconnection beta in order to use this feature.
-To enroll an API key for this beta, please review the main project [README](../README.md) for details.

 3. Connect your Android device to a USB port on your computer.
 Set up [USB debugging](http://developer.android.com/tools/device.html) on your device.